Meixii/unit-iv-hunger-games/README.md

 - **Performance Testing**: Execution time optimization
 - **Integration Testing**: Component interaction validation

-## 🤝 Contributing

-This is an academic project, but suggestions and improvements are welcome:

-1. **Code Quality**: Follow Python best practices
-2. **Testing**: Maintain 100% test coverage
-3. **Documentation**: Update documentation for any changes
-4. **Performance**: Optimize for execution speed and memory usage

 ## 📄 License

 This project is part of an academic curriculum and is intended for educational purposes.